 - Self-Description Test (SDT):

-Aspirants need to write few paragraphs covering their self-description for the context given.
+Aspirants need to write a few paragraphs covering their self-description for the context given.
 For instance, writing the opinion of their parents, teachers, friends etc. and the qualities the Aspirants wish to develop.
-Time allotted for this test is 15 minutes.
+The time allotted for this test is 15 minutes.

-These tests are aimed to gauge the psychological suitability of a Aspirant for the defence forces.
+These tests are aimed to gauge the psychological suitability of an Aspirant for the defence forces.

 Day 3 (Group Testing - I):

 Day 3 involves Group Testing.
 Here several outdoor tests are conducted where the Aspirants need to take part in groups.
 This day involves the following group tests: